Patacoin/bitcoin/README.md

-Bitcoin Core integration/staging tree
+Patacoin Core integration/staging tree
 =====================================

 http://www.bitcoin.org

-Copyright (c) 2009-2013 Bitcoin Core Developers
+Copyright (c) 2009-2013 Patacoin Core Developers

-What is Bitcoin?
+What is Patacoin?
 ----------------

-Bitcoin is an experimental new digital currency that enables instant payments to anyone, anywhere in the world.
-Bitcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Bitcoin Core is the name of open source software which enables the use of this currency.
+Patacoin is an experimental new digital currency that enables instant payments to anyone, anywhere in the world.
+Patacoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Patacoin Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Bitcoin Core software, see http://www.bitcoin.org/en/download.
+For more information, as well as an immediately useable, binary version of the Patacoin Core software, see http://www.bitcoin.org/en/download.

 License
 -------

-Bitcoin Core is released under the terms of the MIT license.
+Patacoin Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see http://opensource.org/licenses/MIT.

 Development process